bigtoga/Examples/DSci - Machine Learning/Phase - EDA/Feature Selection/Feature Selection.md

+!!
+Note - the flowchart you want is under “Key Concept” section below

+!!Note: there is no best feature selection method

 # Feature Selection
 Central idea: your data likely contains one or more features that are either:
 - Has low variance